 January, with a heart as cold as ice and a soul that's darker than a Monday morning commute; however you look at it, it's a callous and unforgiving 31 days.

-Blame it on the overdose of merriment throughout the festive season, New Year's resolutions that are already last year's news, weather that is hibernation-inducing and a bank balance that it's best to avoid eye contact with; it's no wonder that in the Northern Hemisphere January 21st has been fittingly branded as 'Blue Monday'.
+Blame it on the overdose of merriment throughout the festive season, New Year's resolutions that are already last year's news, weather that is hibernation-inducing and a bank balance that it's best to avoid eye contact with; it's no wonder that in the Northern Hemisphere the third Monday in January has been fittingly branded as 'Blue Monday'.

 Let's face it, we're all trying to get through each day in the first month of the year unscathed.
 To find our worth, our meaning, the reason to get up in the morning and to turn in at night feeling like we've achieved something.
 But January, you sure do have a way of throwing a spanner in the works; leaving us longing for the short and sprightly little whippersnapper that is February, with its promise of longer days and the tantalising emergence of spring's green shoots and the hope of a better tomorrow.